 And don’t forgot to pop into St. Cyriac Church.
 It’s a small but interesting 14th century country church at the end of a picturesque street

 How To Get To Lacock:

 - By train: From London’s Paddington Station, it’s a 2:15 train ride to Lacock.

 - By guided tour: You can book an 11 hour small group tour from London that also includes Bath and Stonehenge.

 21. Leeds Castle

-In the Middle Ages, Leeds Castle was the home of eight queens and more of a royal residence than a fortress.
+Back in the Middle Ages, Leeds Castle was where eight queens called home, and it was more of a royal residence than a fortress.

 You reach the island castle by a causeway.
 Thanks to renovations by Henry VIII, the walls are six feet thick and impenetrable.

 Here’s my complete guide to Leeds Castle.
 You can pre-book your ticket online.